dysmalpy/dysmalpy/docs/acknowledging_and_referencing.rst

 ===============================

-When using DYSMAL or DysmalPy in published research, we ask that you cite the all of the following papers:
+When using DYSMAL or DysmalPy in published research, we ask that you cite all of the following papers:

 * Davies et al. 2004a: `<https://ui.adsabs.harvard.edu/abs/2004ApJ...602..148D/abstract>`_
 * Davies et al. 2004b: `<https://ui.adsabs.harvard.edu/abs/2004ApJ...613..781D/abstract>`_